NelsonGomesNeto/ProgramC/Algorithms and Data Structures/README.md

 # Segment Tree :heart:
 ## Segment Tree without Lazy Propagation :heart:
 * #### Problems
-  * [Fundraising](https://www.urionlinejudge.com.br/judge/en/problems/view/2700) (It's not trivial, we use a max segtree to apply a greedy approach)
+  * [Fundraising](https://www.urionlinejudge.com.br/judge/en/problems/view/2700) (It's not trivial, we use a max segtree to apply a greedy strategy)
+  * [Keep It Energized](https://www.urionlinejudge.com.br/judge/en/problems/view/2010) (It's not trivial, we use min segtree to apply a greedy strategy)
   * PLEASE ADD MORE PROBLEMS HERE

 ## Segment Tree with Lazy Propagation :heart: